lmmentel/batchcalculator/doc/source/tutorial.rst

     :align: center
     :alt: alternate text

-We can see that the chemical we succesfully added to the main window with their default concentration/purities depending on the kind of chemical.
+We can see that the chemical we successfully added to the main window with their default concentration/purities depending on the kind of chemical.
 The concentrations/purities can be adjusted in the same way as the amounts of components by double clicking the fields and entering